Spinal Fusion — Minimally invasive spinal fusion vs traditional fusion

 The purpose of a spinal fusion is to stabilize the spine and relieve pain by removing a portion of a bone or disc that is impacting a nerve and inserting an implant to offer immediate stabilization.
 There are two different approaches to spinal fusion: traditional open back spinal fusion and minimally invasive spinal fusion.
 It is important for you to know your options before deciding which treatment option is right for you.

 Traditional Open Back Spinal Fusion

-In order to complete this traditional open spine surgery, the patient must be admitted to a hospital.
-Once the patient is sedated, the surgeon (or team of surgeons) makes a sizable incision and cuts through the soft tissues in order to access the spine.
-Once the damaged part of the spine is accessed, the deteriorated intervertebral disc is carefully removed and replaced — usually with a bone graft — and further surgical hardware is installed to stabilize the spine and help the affected vertebrae to grow into a solid piece of bone.
-Recovery from this operation often takes months, if not years, in order to potentially regain full strength and comfort.
+A traditional open back spinal fusion is performed in the hospital and typically requires a two- to three-day postoperative hospital stay.
+During the surgery, the surgeon will make a sizable incision along a portion of your back to access the spine.
+The surrounding muscles and soft tissue will be cut in order to properly access the vertebrae of the spine.
+Once the damaged part of the spine is accessed, the deteriorated disc between the vertebrae is carefully removed and replaced — usually with a bone graft — and further surgical hardware is installed to stabilize the spine and help the affected vertebrae to grow into a solid piece of bone.
+The recovery period following a traditional open back spinal fusion usually lasts between six months to a year.